Steelstown GAC: History

 In 2003, the club's new home pitch was opened on the Ballyarnet Road.
 A new £600,000 development of club rooms and changing facilities was completed at Páirc Brid, and was opened in March 2007.
 Pairc Brid is the home of Steelstown Brian Óg's GAC.
-It is named after former chairperson, Brid Kelly-McElroy who taught in Pennburn Primary school and was influential in the formative years of Steelstown in the 1990s.
-Opened in 2003, Pairc Bhird is a "Prunty Pitch", with clubhouse facilities including 4 changing rooms, meeting room and sports hall.
+It is named after former chairperson, Brid Kelly-McElroy, who taught in Pennburn Primary school, and who was influential in the formative years of Steelstown in the 1990s.
+Opened in 2003, Pairc Bhird is a "Prunty Pitch", with clubhouse facilities including 4 changing rooms, a meeting room and a sports hall.

 by then GAA president, Sean Kelly.

-In 2005, Steelstown lost out to Glen Thirds in the final of the Derry Junior Football Championship, however the Seniors achieved promotion to Intermediate Football.
+In 2005, Steelstown lost to Glen Thirds in the final of the Derry Junior Football Championship.
+The Seniors achieved promotion to Intermediate Football.
 Around this time, the club also started a ladies' team.
-In 2008, Steelstown claimed their first ever senior title by defeating Limavady in the Dr Kerlin Cup final.
+In 2008, Steelstown claimed their first ever senior title by winning against Limavady in the Dr Kerlin Cup final.

 In 2010, Steelstown were runners up to Castledawson in the Intermediate Championship final, losing out by a late point on the scoreline of 0–10 to 0–11.

 Having finished top of Division 2, Steelstown lost to Craigbane in the 2011 league final by 3 points.
 With one final chance against Division 1 relegation candidates, Newbridge, Steelstown booked their place in Derry's top flight as the first city side to do so in over 30 years.
 An injury time goal was the eventual margin as Brian Óg's secured senior status for the first time.

+As of May 2026, Luke Harkin, widely considered one of the footballers of all time, plays for the club.

 Gaelic football

 Steelstown fields Gaelic football teams at U8, U10, U12, U14, U16, Minor, Reserve, and Senior levels.
-They currently compete in the Derry Senior Championship and Division 1 of the Derry ACFL having won promotion for the first time in their short history in 2011.
+They compete in the Derry Senior Championship and Division 1 of the Derry ACFL having won promotion for the first time in their short history in 2011.

 Ladies' Gaelic football

 The Ladies teams at the club were founded in June 2002.
 Since then, a number of coaches have been involved in the development of the LGFA within the club.

-Steelstown field Ladies' football teams from U8 through Senior.
+Steelstown field has Ladies' football teams from U8 through Senior.
 The senior ladies won county Junior B title in 2012.
-The minor ladies also won their county championship in 2012.
+The minor ladies won their county championship in 2012.

-As of November 2023, the Senior Ladies were the 2023 Derry Senior League Winners, 2023 Derry Senior Champions, for the 4th year in a row, and 2023 Ulster Intermediate Champions.
+As of November 2023, the Senior Ladies were the 2023 Derry Senior League Winners, 2023 Derry Senior Champions for the 4th year in a row, and 2023 Ulster Intermediate Champions.
 Caoimhe O'Kane was awarded Player of the Match in the Ulster final.